Did you know?

 These spectacular aloes have their stronghold in the Eastern Cape, but are also found in other provinces, notably the Western Cape.
 They love the drylands, and are found inland on mountains, in grasslands and the Karoo.

-Sometimes they occur at a stately distance from 1 another.
+Sometimes they occur at a stately distance from one another.
 In other areas they cover the earth as thickly as porcupine quills.
 In winter, the vivid chilli red of their flowers can change the colour of entire hillsides.

 Aloe ferox are generally single-stemmed, and are usually a little taller than a human, although they can grow up to 4m in height.
 Old, dried leaves cover the stems in a kind of protective brown skirt.
 The no-nonsense spiky thorns lining the fresh, new succulent leaves give them the name 'ferox' ('fierce' in Latin).